awsfab/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 **Explore findings related to the instance ID (AWS Security Hub)**

-When investigating the compromised IAM credential you discovered that it was from an IAM role for EC2 and identified the EC2 instance ID from the principal ID of the finding.
+When investigating the compromised IAM credential you discovered that it was from an IAM role for EC2 and identified the EC2 instance ID of the finding.
 Using the instance ID __(that you previously copied, it starts with an ‘i’, such as i-08fa26ffb15a66f5a)__ you can use AWS Security Hub to start investigating the findings.
 To start, you are going to research the GuardDuty findings related to the EC2 instance.

 1. Go to the <a href="https://us-west-2.console.aws.amazon.com/securityhub/home?region=us-west-2#/findings" target="_blank">AWS Security Hub</a> console.
 2. The link should take you to the **Findings** section (if not, click on **Findings** in the navigation on the left).
 	* Add a filter by clicking in the **Add filter** box and scrolling down to **Product Name**, and paste in the word `GuardDuty`.

-	* Use your browser's find function **Control-F** and paste in the `<Instance ID>` you copied earlier (from the principal ID you gathered in the GuardDuty finding).
+	* Use your browser's find function **Control-F** and paste in the `<Instance ID>` you copied earlier.

     * Now copy the <a href="https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html" target="_blank">Amazon Resource Name (ARN)</a> from the **Resource ID** for the first match.
 The ARN will look something like this `arn:aws:ec2:us-west-2:166199753942:instance/i-0efc5172a5d7ecc6b`